Seasonal Allergies: Symptoms, Causes and Natural Support Strategies

 Breast Fed Babies and Allergies

-The newborn baby should be exclusively breast fed for at least the first 6 months and ideally the first 12-18 months.
+The newborn baby should be exclusively breastfed for at least the first 6 months and ideally the first 12-18 months.
 Mother’s milk provides valuable immunoglobins early in life that play an enormous role in supporting the infant’s immune system as it matures (10).

-Mother’s milk is also a rich source of medium chain saturated fats such as lauric acid that help feed and strengthen immune cells.
+Mother’s milk is also a rich source of medium-chain saturated fats such as lauric acid that help feed and strengthen immune cells.
 Mother’s milk provides IgA and probiotics which inoculate the baby’s gut and give it a defense against dangerous intestinal microbes that can cause damage to the gut lining (11).

 Vaccinations Increase Risk of Allergies:

 Vaccinated children are much more susceptible to allergies.
-In fact, a 2010 study found that 40% of vaccinated children reported to have at least one allergy whereas less than 10% of children who were not vaccinated reported an allergy.
+In fact, a 2010 study found that 40% of vaccinated children reported having at least one allergy whereas less than 10% of children who were not vaccinated reported an allergy.
 The same study showed that almost 11% of vaccinated children have seasonal allergies whereas only 2.5% of non-vaccinated children have this condition (12).

 AllergiesNutrition and Seasonal Allergies:

 Beating allergies includes an anti-inflammatory diet and lifestyle.
 This is done by rebuilding the intestinal wall with probiotics and fermented foods.
-De-Inflaming the body by avoiding inflammatory foods and consuming whole foods rich in omega 3 fatty acids and antioxidants.
+De-inflaming the body by avoiding inflammatory foods and consuming whole foods rich in omega-3 fatty acids and antioxidants.

 The most common foods that should be avoided include gluten, dairy, peanuts, soy, corn, sugar & vegetable oils (corn, soy, cottonseed, canola, peanut).
-The diet should be rich in chlorophyll rich veggies and bioflavonoid rich fruits and veggies such as onions, lemons, limes, grapefruit, berries and herbs of all kinds.
+The diet should be rich in chlorophyll-rich veggies and bioflavonoid-rich fruits and veggies such as onions, lemons, limes, grapefruit, berries, and herbs of all kinds.

 pollen allergies, Pollen Allergies: Symptoms & Natural Support Strategies